evkx/evkx.github.io/content/models/hyundai/ioniq_5/Ioniq_5_Long_Range_AWD/_index.md

 - [**Lane Centering Assist (LCA) /AutoSteer**](../../../../technology/driverassistance/autosteer/): keeps the car in your lane and slows down if needed in traffic.
 The system limits how long you can drive without touching the steering wheel.
 - [**Automatic Lane Change (ALC)**](../../../../technology/driverassistance/automatedlanechange/)

+### Sensors & Cameras

+This model uses cameras, radar, and ultrasonic sensors for its driver assist systems.
+Up to three [radar sensors](../../../../technology/sensorsandcameras/radar/), five [cameras](../../../../technology/sensorsandcameras/cameras/), and 12 [ultrasonic sensors](../../../../technology/sensorsandcameras/ultrasonic/) monitor the vehicle’s surroundings.

+## Safety

+The Hyundai Ioniq 5 Long Range AWD is equipped with multiple airbags to ensure occupant protection in the event of a collision.
+The airbag system includes:

+- Front airbags for the driver and front passenger
+- Side curtain airbags for both the first and second rows
+- Side airbags for the driver and front passenger
+- A front center airbag to prevent the driver and front passenger from colliding with each other during a side impact

 ## Security and Access Technologies

-The Hyundai Ioniq 5 Long Range AWD is equipped with essential security features to protect you and your vehicle, offering simplicity and reliability.
+The Hyundai Ioniq 5 Long Range AWD is equipped with advanced security features to protect you and your vehicle.
 These include:

+- **Keyless Entry and Start:** The vehicle's keyless entry and start system enables seamless access, allowing you to unlock and start the car without needing to remove the key from your pocket or bag.

 {{<evkxdisplayaddarticle />}}